google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 Settling in to write this monthly update, one that sometimes involves what's going in my world, sometimes involves processes on writing, and most always gives a brief fly by of what's happening in the Treasure Valley, I realized something valuable about my routine: All is calm.

-That is not to say that June did not keep me occupied -- as will July -- because it did.
+That is not to say that June did not keep me occupied, as will July, because it did.
 There was filming of short films, re-writing of plays, hammering out pages of The Dragon Slayer , a ten-minute play festival with HomeGrown Theatre, and a lot of reading.

 Some of the reading has been in research and prep for the continued building of the fantasy world represented in The Dragon Princess, The Blue Gem, and the upcoming The Dragon Slayer.
-One thing I've learned, as I get deeper into this series, is that the history keeps expanding, leading to me keeping more detailed notes, reading up on actual historical events from ancient times, and writing shorter stories that may or may not play into the characters currently residing in this fantasy world.
+One thing I've learned, as I get deeper into this series, is that the history keeps expanding, leading to more detailed notes, reading up on actual historical events from ancient times, and writing shorter stories that may or may not play into the characters currently residing in this fantasy world.

 I'm also living in the urban fantasy world of Robert Jackson Bennett and his newest, Foundryside.
 I enjoyed his Divine Cities trilogy, and, while his newest jumps into another world, the style is still the same, as are the themes.